stanfordpython/python-assignments/assign1/README.md

 - What concepts from class can we employ to make this code more elegant?

 You can use the functions `ord` and `chr` which convert strings of length one to and from their ASCII numerical equivalents.
 For example, `ord('A') == 65`, `ord('B') == 66`, ..., `ord('Z') == 90`, and `chr(65) == 'A'`, `chr(66) == 'B'`, ..., `chr(90) == 'Z'`.
 For an extra challenge, try to implement these functions purely functionally.

+Intrigued?
+Take a look in `not_a_secret_message.txt`.
+One possible extension is to try to decrypt this message (or any encrypted message!) despite not knowing what the key is.
+For this encryption, ignore non-alphabetic characters entirely.

 ## Console Menu